dstackai/dstack/README.md

 ### Primary features of dstack:

-1. **Git-focused:** Define workflows and their hardware requirements as code.
-   When you run a workflow, dstack detects the current branch, commit hash, and local changes.
-2. **Data management:** Workflow artifacts are the 1st-class citizens.
+1. **Environment setup:** No need to use Docker, configure CUDA yourself, etc. Just specify workflow requirements in your code, and it will be pre-configured.
+2. **Data management:** Use tags to manage data and reuse it from workflows.
     Assign tags to finished workflows to reuse their artifacts from other workflows.
-   Version data using tags.
-3. **Environment setup:** No need to build custom Docker images or setup CUDA yourself.
-Just specify Conda requirements and they will be pre-configured.
-4. **Interruption-friendly:** Because artifacts can be stored in real-time, you can leverage interruptible (spot/preemptive) instances.
-Workflows can be resumed from where they were interrupted.
-5. **Dev environments:** Workflows may be not only tasks and applications but also dev environments, such as IDEs and Jupyter notebooks.
+3. **Dev environments:** Workflows may include tasks, applications, also dev environments, such as IDEs and Jupyter notebooks.
-6. **Very easy setup:** Install the dstack CLI and run workflows in the cloud using your local credentials.
+4. **Easy installation:** Just install the dstack CLI locally, and that's it.
+    The CLI will use your local cloud credentials to run workflows.
     The state is stored in an S3 bucket.
-   No need to set up anything else.
+5. **Git-focused:** When you run a workflow, dstack detects your local branch, commit hash, and local changes, and uses it to run the workflow in the cloud.
+6. **Interruption-friendly:** Fully-leverage cloud spot/preemptive instances.
+    If needed, store artifacts in real-time to resume workflows, e.g. if there were interrupted.

 ## Installation